-Normal Biometry Assessments for the 2nd and 3rd Trimester
+Normal Biometry Assessments for the Second and Third Trimester

 Page Links: 1st Trimester, Gestational Age for CRL, 13 to 14 Weeks Gestation and Beyond, BPD and HC, BPD Measurements, Measurement Planes, Head Circumference (HC) Measurement, HC Measurement Plane, Differentiate the CSP from the Columns of the Fornix, Cephalic Index (CI), Dolicocephaly, Brachycephaly, Abdominal Circumference (AC) Measurement, Correct Imaging of AC, Incorrect Imaging of AC, Femoral Length (FL) Measurement, Humerus Length (HL) Measurement, Foot Measurement, Radius and Ulna Measurement, Tibia and Fibula Measurement, Orbital Measurement, Binocular Distance (BOD), Intraocular Diameter (IOD), Rate of incomplete scans during second trimester, Uterine Anomalies, References

 Commentary and images courtesy of Jill Beithon RT, RDMS, RDCS, RVT

 This topic covers the second and third trimester fetal age and growth assessment and will use fetal images to demonstrate the methodology and technique to acquire accurate fetal measurements.

 The first trimester crown rump length (CRL) is the most accurate method to determine gestational age and once established should not be changed.
 The CRL is defined as the longest embryo length excluding the limbs and yolk sac.
 It is the measurements between the top of the head to the distal sacral area.

 Above.
 Note the increased CRL with advancing gestational age.

 Above.
 CRL versus gestational age courtesy of: “Medical Gallery of Mikael Häggström 2014,” Wikiversity Journal of Medicine.